Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Method

 \section{Method}

-Training machine learning models to be both differentially private and certifiably robust poses several challenges.
-The gradient clipping and noise addition used in DPSGD harms the convergence rate of training \cite{chen2020understanding, tramer2021differentially, bu2021convergence}, while restrictive privacy budgets may further require stopping training prior to convergence.
-Robustness on the other hand suffers for models that are not converged, as having large gradients at test points makes finding adversarial examples easier \cite{fawzi2018empirical}.
+Training ML models to be both differentially private and certifiably robust poses two main challenges.
+In this section, we describe these challenges and how our DP-CERT framework meets them by effectively improving certified robustness while preserving privacy.

-Another challenge surfaces around the use of adversarial training \cite{goodfellow2015explaining} or augmentations of datapoints \cite{cohen2019} along with DPSGD.
-As shown by~\citet{cohen2019}, data augmentations used for training can enhance a model's CR, however, it is crucial to ensure that augmented data points do not leak private information about the original.
-Previous works on the combination of DP and CR have proposed adding noise or adversarial examples during training, but deviate from the standard DPSGD template to address the privacy risks \cite{phan2019, phan2020scalable, tang2021two}.
-These approaches add trainable model components increasing the overall complexity \cite{phan2019, tang2021two}, or lack the flexibility to incorporate the latest advancements in adversarial training methods \cite{phan2020scalable}.
-For a more detailed description of these related works and comparison to our method, please see Appendix \ref{app:related_work}.
+The first challenge surfaces around the use of adversarial training or augmentations with DPSGD.
+As shown by~\citet{cohen2019}, data augmentations used for training can enhance a model's CR, however, augmented data points could leak private information about the originals.
+Previous works combining DP and CR have proposed adding noise or adversarial examples during training, but deviate from the standard DPSGD template to address the privacy risks \citep{phan2019, phan2020scalable, tang2021two}.

+\looseness=-1 The second challenge is that gradient clipping and noise addition in DPSGD harms the convergence rate of training \citep{chen2020understanding, tramer2021differentially, bu2021convergence}, while restrictive privacy budgets may require stopping training prior to convergence.
+Robustness on the other hand suffers when models are not converged, as having large gradients at test points makes finding adversarial examples easier \citep{fawzi2018empirical}.
+Strategies must be employed to improve the convergence of private training, or regularize gradient size.

-We aim to make CR feasible within the standard training procedure of DPSGD, with state-of-the-art convergence and proper accounting for additional privacy risks by introducing the DP-CERT framework.
-In this section, we describe DP-CERT, how it effectively manages training with augmented samples while preserving privacy, and how it enables the integration of recent advancements in adversarial training and regularizers to enhance certifiable robustness~\cite{salman2019, li2019certified, zhai2022macer}.
-Our training framework consists of three stages, summarized in Figure \ref{fig:dp-cert}: augmentation multiplicity as the foundational stage, plus regularization and adversarial training as two optional stages.
-After the model is trained, randomized smoothing is used at inference time.
-We present four instantiations of the framework: DP-Gaussian, DP-SmoothAdv, DP-Stability, and DP-MACER, employing different techniques at each stage.
+We aim to make CR feasible within the standard pipeline of DPSGD, with state-of-the-art convergence and proper accounting for additional privacy risks.
+Our DP-CERT framework effectively trains with augmented samples while preserving privacy, and integrates advancements in adversarial training and regularizers to enhance certifiable robustness~\citep{salman2019, li2019certified, zhai2022macer}.
+A schematic of DP-CERT is given in Figure \ref{fig:dp-cert} and the training framework in described in Algorithm \ref{alg:dp-cert} below.
+We describe the components in turn.